 The accreditation issued by the press office FPS Foreign Affairs, Foreign Trade and Development Cooperation consists of a temporary Belgian press card with a 6-month validity.

-The temporary press card from the FPS Foreign Affairs is required in order to obtain the permanent Belgian press card and the NATO press card.
+The temporary press card from the FPS Foreign Affairs is required in order to obtain the permanent Belgian press card.
 It is also a means of identification as a professional journalist pending the permanent press card issued by FPS Internal Affairs.

 For journalists from outside the European Union (EU) or the European Economic Area (EEA), the temporary press card is also one of the required documents for the combined permit, necessary to reside and work in Belgium.

 Can I apply for the temporary press card?